themedata/tutorials/content/tutorial/building-a-marketing-website-from-a-to-z.md

 partial = "goandtalk/slides/alternate-text-and-big-icon-layer"

   [gmgt_section.data]
   content = "* hover on the left edge of the screen to show the vertical toolbar, click on the globe icon to show site setting window.\n* go to tab \"Github\", and fill in the name of your Github organization and repository. \n* Click on the \"Fetch List\" button to refresh image list, then click on the dropdown icon to select your logo.\n* by default the images are fetched from the folder \"images\".
-If you have uploaded your logo to a subfolder, you can fill in the full path of the subfolder, for example \"images/logos\" to list images from the subfolder folder.
-When you have selected a logo, you can reset the image folder to \"images\", so as to select images from that folder.\n* if you can't see the file list, verify that repo owner and name are properly filled in above. \n* if you can see the file name but can't see images in the dropdown list, verify that your website address is properly filled in the \"Current\" tab of site setting." intro = " " is_global = false title = "Selecting Uploaded Logo"
+If you have uploaded your logo to a subfolder, you can fill in the full path of the subfolder, for example \"images/logos\" to list images from the subfolder.
+When you have selected a logo, you can reset the image folder to \"images\", so as to select images from that folder while you edit a page.\n* if you can't see the file list, verify that repo owner and name are properly filled in above. \n* if you can see the file name but can't see images in the dropdown list, verify that your website address is properly filled in the \"Current\" tab of site setting." intro = " " is_global = false title = "Selecting Uploaded Logo"